 Beth Taylor is a graduate of the Royal Conservatoire of Scotland and The Open University.
 She is currently refining her technique under the tutelage of Jennifer Larmore and Iain Paton.
 Beth has participated in masterclasses with renowned artists such as Sarah Connolly, Susan Graham, Sir Thomas Allen, Sophie Daneman and Dame Emma Kirkby.

-She is the winner of the 2018 Gianni Bergamo Classical Music Award.
+Beth Taylor is the 3rd prize winner of the 2019 Wigmore Hall Competition and the winner of the 2018 Gianni Bergamo Classical Music Awards.